-If you, like many of us, have caught the running bug, you’ll know how difficult it can be to take a break.
+If you’ve caught the running bug, you know how hard it can be to slow down, let alone take a break.

 What Is Overtraining?

-Overtraining is a common pitfall for avid runners, and it can result in a variety of physical and mental health issues.
+Overtraining is a common pitfall for avid runners, leading to a range of physical and mental health issues.

 Overtraining occurs when you consistently push yourself too hard in your running workouts without giving your body enough time to recover.
-To put it simply, high levels of stress, low levels of recovery.
+To put it simply, high levels of stress and low levels of recovery.

-In a lot of cases, overtraining won’t be immediately obvious, and fatigue can compound over time.
-For that reason, it’s important to keep an eye out for signs of overtraining.
+In many cases, overtraining may not be immediately apparent, and fatigue can gradually accumulate over time.
+For this reason, it’s essential to be aware of the signs of overtraining.

 What Are The Common Signs Of Overtraining?